 As a result, the OBL manufacturer should be planning for additional regulatory work in the three years to come or even sooner.
 The regulatory effort should be spent

 Concluding, regulatory burden for medical devices put on the European market by an Own Brand Labeler will increase in the future and this future is near.
 The OBL could argue that this increased effort will not increase the safety of the products, but the Notified Bodies decide in the end, and their new direction has become clear recently.
-Because the activities involved will require a substantial lead time, it is time to act now in
+Because the activities involved will require a substantial lead time, it is time to act now in case of the medical device OBL manufacturer.

-Author: Marc Klinkhamer - Principal consultant
+Blog by: Marc Klinkhamer - Principal consultant